Cloud Cost Management FAQ

 Effective cloud cost management includes:

-Allocation: Attributing costs to teams, projects, applications, and business units
+Allocation — attributing costs to teams, projects, applications, and business units

-Optimization: Identifying and eliminating waste through rightsizing, scheduling, and commitment purchasing
+Optimisation — identifying and eliminating waste through rightsizing, scheduling, and commitment purchasing

-Governance: Setting budgets, policies, and guardrails to prevent runaway spending
+Governance — setting budgets, policies, and guardrails to prevent runaway spending

-Forecasting: Predicting future costs based on usage patterns and business plans
+Forecasting — predicting future costs based on usage patterns and business plans

 Why is cloud cost management important?